LewMC/Kryptonite/README.md

 ## Contributing

 We welcome contributions from the community.
 Please fork the repository, make your changes, and submit a pull request.
+Please see [https://github.com/LewMC/Kryptonite/issues](https://github.com/LewMC/Kryptonite/issues/1) before contributing.

 ## Licensing